Chemnitz University of Technology: Research

 A key research area 'Energy-efficient Production Processes' stands the Federal Cluster of Excellence 'Merge Technologies for Multifunctional Lightweight Structures' (MERGE).
 Funded with €34 million, this cluster is the only one in Germany focusing on the field of lightweight engineering.
 The breeding ground for this cluster was prepared by the Saxon State Cluster of Excellence 'Energy-efficient Product and Process Innovations in Production Engineering' (eniPROD), which was jointly established with the Fraunhofer Institute for Machine Tools and Forming Technology.
 These initiatives are complemented by additional collaborative research areas funded by Deutsche Forschungsgemeinschaft (DFG) which develop intelligent materials and energy-efficient production technologies.

 Within the key research area 'Smart Systems and Materials', scientists at TU Chemnitz are also involved in the Federal Cluster of Excellence 'Center for Advancing Electronics Dresden' (cfAED).
 Further input is provided by the Nano System Integration Network of Excellence (Nanett), funded by the Federal Government, as well as by the cluster COOL SILICON 'Energy Efficiency Innovations from Silicon Saxony'.
 Several DFG Research Groups are working in this field.
 In addition, TU Chemnitz will be the home of the 'Center for Materials, Architectures and Integration of Nanomembranes' (MAIN).

 International students

 Chemnitz University of Technology has a large body of foreign students.
 In winter semester 2017, out of its 10,482 students, 2,712 were foreign students, which equals to about 25%.

 Rankings

-Worldwide, TU Chemnitz is ranked 600–800 by THE, 1038 by CWUR, 800–900 by Shanghai, and is not ranked by QS.
+Worldwide, TU Chemnitz is ranked 1176 by CWUR in 2022.